 What I think the law should be and what it currently is are two separate things.

 I also believe that laws primarily effect the law-abiding and that we should have “constitutional carry” across this nation.
-That will likely take money out of my pocket, but liberty is more important.
-I am confident that responsible citizens will still seek out training on firearms and the law; and will need someone to provide that.
+That will take money out of my pocket, but liberty is more important.
+I am confident that responsible citizens will always seek out training on firearms and the law; and will need someone to provide that service.

 Brief History of the Dispute: